Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts, are not allowed on YouTube.

 - Videos of beheadings.

-Please remember these are just some examples, and don’t post content if you think it might violate this policy.
+Remember these examples are just some examples, and don’t post content if you think it might violate this policy.

-What happens when content violates this policy
+What happens if content violates this policy

 If your content violates this policy, we will remove the content and send you an email to let you know.
 If we can’t verify that a link you post is safe, we may remove the link.